Clear Rivers: Casting and creation

 Along with other Final Destination characters, Clear was conceived by series creator Jeffrey Reddick.
-Ali Larter, who starred in the 1999 film Varsity Blues, was cast as Clear Rivers.
+Kirsten Dunst and Jessica Biel were originally considered for the role of Clear Rivers, but Ali Larter, who starred in the 1999 film Varsity Blues, was cast instead.
 Larter stated that she was thrilled to "be playing a more introverted, darker character than [she] was accustomed to at the time".
-She thought the script was special and turned down all other scripts where she would have been cast in roles such as a cheerleader or a victim.
+She thought the script for Final Destination was special and turned down all other scripts where she would have been cast in roles such as a cheerleader or a victim.
 Larter liked the themes of both films and thought they were fascinating within their genre.
-According to her, the film shows how easy it is to turn on someone and to blame someone when you're scared and about trusting your intuitions and yourself.
+According to her, the film shows how easy it is to turn on someone and to blame someone when one is scared and about trusting one's intuitions and oneself.

-On the subject of returning for the sequel, Larter was chosen by New Line Cinema over her co-star Devon Sawa, who played as Alex Browning in the first film.
+On the subject of returning for the sequel Final Destination 2, Larter was chosen by New Line Cinema over her co-star Devon Sawa, who played as Alex Browning in the first film.
 "We’ve brought back Clear in an interesting way and we just felt that to bring both of them back would make you wonder too much just what the hell they’d been doing for the past few months", producer Craig Perry conveyed on developing the cliffhanger of Final Destination.
 Perry said that bringing back Clear over Alex was due to narrative reasons, stating that there were no financial problems that prevented Sawa from returning.
 He also observed that Clear is more knowledgeable in terms of mentoring the new protagonist and that she was used as the main link to the original film.
 Larter was delighted when New Line reinstated her and found it "terrific" that she had some input into the script.
 As a result, Sawa's character was killed off-screen in Final Destination 2, as divulged by Clear to Kimberly during their first meeting.

 Characterization

-Larter defined Clear as a girl who's suffered numerous losses in her life, has fallen into herself, and has made a life within that.
-She broadened her description as an estranged artist who's holding to her grip for what the world has given her.
-In the original screenplay of James Wong and Glen Morgan, she is described as the loner in the group who wears dark colors to hide her sex appeal, something she's insecure about.
+Larter defined Clear as a girl who has suffered numerous losses in her life, has fallen into herself, and has made a life within that.
+She broadened her description as an estranged artist who is holding to her grip for what the world has given her.
+In the original screenplay of James Wong and Glen Morgan, she is described as the loner in the group who wears dark colors to hide her sex appeal, something she is insecure about.
 Larter dyed her hair brunette for the majority of the film to suit Clear's gothic outlook.
-Despite this, Larter reverted to her original blonde hair colour for the film's ending.
+Despite this, Larter reverted to her original blonde hair color for the film's ending.